Museum with Elephant Foot Trash Cans

 Wilbur had a bottomless appetite for souvenirs.
 Cases in the museum are crammed with Navajo rugs, Eskimo scrimshaw, African spears, Japanese swords.
 "Many artifacts that he collected resulted from trades with native people," reads one sign.
 "Often, payment was an object that he possessed which the natives coveted."
 A quick glance at Wilbur's booty -- Egyptian scarabs, New Guinean masks, T'ang Dynasty pottery -- shows who got the better end of those deals.

-Wilbur's prize collectible has to be his human shrunken head, a handsome specimen from Ecuador, "used in elaborate cannibalistic rites" according to its sign.
-Wilbur reportedly paid his ranch foreman an extra $5.00 a month to keep the head's long hair neatly brushed.
+Wilbur's prize collectible has to be his human shrunken head, a specimen from Ecuador, impaled on a stick, and "used in elaborate cannibalistic rites" according to its sign.
+Wilbur called the head "Susie" and paid his ranch foreman an extra $5.00 a month to keep its long hair neatly brushed.

 Several rooms from Wilbur's home have been recreated in the museum.
 The trophy room displays a zoo's worth of dead animals on its walls: tigers, hippos, rhinos, lions.
 Ashtrays are made of animal parts, trash cans from elephant's feet, rifle racks from the upturned legs of gazelles.
 The furniture is upholstered in zebra, the lamps in giraffe, with bases made of elephant feet and shades probably made of something we'd rather not think about.